rogerjdeangelis/utl-count-a-limited-number-of-sequential-zeroes/README.md

         y       0  |   3       .
 We have a zero but not 2 subsequent 0s
         y       5  |           .
-        y       0  |           1      We have a zero and 3 0s so start counter
+        y       0  |           1      We have a zero and 3 0s
         y       0  |           2
         y       0  |           3
         y       0  |           .
 Over the limit so set to missing